bugsbugsbux/jjj/understanding-j.md

 **Run the examples and read the comments!**

+If you have J installed you can open this file in JQt via the file-selection dialog which opens with `ctrl+o` (make sure to set the filetype-filter to "all").
+Click on a line with J code and press `ctrl+enter` to execute it.

 Covered builtins are listed in the appendix with a short description.

 Important links: